spacemanspiff2007/HABApp/docs/interface_openhab.rst

 Description and example
 ======================================
-Items that are created from openHAB inherit all from :class:`~HABApp.openHAB.items.OpenhabItem` and provide convenience functions which simplify many things.
+Items that are created from openHAB inherit all from :class:`~HABApp.openhab.items.base_item.OpenhabItem` and provide convenience functions which simplify many things.

 Example: